gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 ### Event data

-Event data are records of the completion of business process steps in which physical or digital entities are handled.It confirms the carrying out of a physical process or a comparable digital process.
+Event data are records of the completion of business process steps in which physical or digital entities are handled.
+It confirms the carrying out of a physical process or a comparable digital process.
 (GS1 2023c, 6.1.3)

 #### Preliminary remark